basmaashouur/computational-geometry-library/CGsummary.md

 * **Point To Vector**
   * A vector is a line segment (thus it has two end points and length/magnitude, so if we have two points and want to convert to a vector then find the distance between them.
 * **Scale Vector**
-  * We can scale(change size) a vector by some value by multiplyng the vector by that scale.
+  * We can scale(change size) a vector by some value by multiplying the vector by that scale.
 * **Translate Point**
   * Change the place of the point according to a vector
 * **Dot Product**